Tax services

 1. Canco is a CCPC owned by three Canadian resident individuals.
 Prior to realizing significant capital gains, Canco issues non-participating voting preferred shares (skinny voting shares) to the non-resident children of the individuals, causing Canco to lose its CCPC status.
 The Canadian shareholders claim that the skinny voting shares were issued for estate planning purposes.

-If a corporation is a substantive CCPC, it would be subject to the same refundable tax regime on its investment income as a CCPC.
-Technical amendments to the capital dividend account and general rate income pool are also proposed to align the treatment of a substantive CCPC and CCPC for integration purposes.
-Substantive CCPCs, however, would be treated as non-CCPCs for all other purposes under the Act and therefore would not be eligible for the small business deduction, the enhanced credit for Scientific Research and Experimental Development (SR&ED) or other tax benefits available to CCPCs.
-In addition, to facilitate administration of the proposals, there would be a one-year extension of the normal reassessment period in certain circumstances.
+Furthermore, the amended capital dividend account and general rate income pool rules align the treatment of a substantive CCPC and CCPC for integration purposes.
+Otherwise, substantive CCPCs are treated as non-CCPCs for all other purposes under the Act and therefore aren’t eligible for the small business deduction, the enhanced credit for Scientific Research and Experimental Development (SR&ED), or other tax benefits available to CCPCs.
+In addition, to facilitate administration of the changes, there is a one-year extension of the normal reassessment period in certain circumstances.

 Proposed FAPI rule changes for CCPCs and substantive CCPCs